grammarly/tape-enzyme/doc/wrapper.md

 * *@param* { Object<EnzymeMount> } wrapper
 * *@return* { Object } test wrapper

-`Test wrapper` allows you to use all methods of [enzyme api](https://github.com/grammarly/tape-enzyme/blob/master/doc/enzyme.md), without using the `t.*` construction.
+`Test wrapper` allows you to use all methods of [enzyme api](https://github.com/grammarly/tape-enzyme/blob/master/doc/enzyme.md) without using the `t.*` construction.
-Also it has some search methods, including:
+It also has some search methods, including:

 * `at`
 * `childAt`